Nagal, Raina progress to quarterfinals; Ramkumar, Bhosale exit from singles | Sports-Games

 To his credit, Ramkumar stretched his superior Japanese rival, who had to battle hard for his 7-5 6-7 (3) 7-5 win in two hours and 40 minute match.

 Both Ramkumar and Bhosale are still alive in the doubles competitions.
-In the mixed doubles, the top-seeded Indian pair of Yuki Bhambri and Ankita Raina reached the pre-quarterfinals with a 6-0 6-0 thrashing of Pakistan's Aqeel Khan and Sarah Khan.
 However, Bhosale and her partner Karman Kaur Thandi bowed out of the women's doubles after a 5-7, 2-6 defeat against Thailand's Anchisa Chanta and Punnin Kovatitukted in 1 hour and 59 minutes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)